elfsternberg/couchapp-requirejs-onepageapp/README.md

 the global version of require.js (r.js) installed; I do, so I haven't tested without it.

 This project is written in Coffeescript and HAML, and uses Grunt as its build tool.
 You should have a copy of CouchDB running in "AdminParty mode."
+The best way I've found recently to get CouchDB running is to use docker.
+The base CouchDB image from Apache is fine.
+For example, from the project directory:

+$ docker pull couchdb
+$ mkdir data
+$ docker run -d -p 5984:5984 -v $(pwd)/data:/usr/local/var/lib/couchdb --name my-couchdb couchdb

+This command will start CouchDB in a docker container with a fairly small instance of the Erlang BEAM, expose CouchDB's port on localhost, and export the docker's internal storage volume to your local filesytem in the new 'data' directory.

 As with all NPM-based projects, you should run: